Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ```

 ### Species tree reconstruction
 There are multiple programs to infer species trees from gene trees.
 For example, [ASTRAL](https://github.com/smirarab/ASTRAL) is one of the statistically consistent summary methods to get species tree from gene trees.
-Gene trees can be obtained by RAxML or FastTree, then concatenated gene trees into a single file by `cat` command, each gene tree on a separate line in Newick format.
+Gene trees can be obtained by RAxML or FastTree, then concatenat gene trees into a single file by `cat` command, each gene tree on a separate line in Newick format.
 To run ASTRAL, you need to have [Java](https://java.com/).
 If your dataset is large, you can invoke more memory to run ASTRAL with an option like `-Xmx3000M` which requests 3GB of RAM. `Xmx` is the maximum amount of memory you want to allocate in MB.

 `-i` input file, `-o` name of the output file, `2>` writes stdout to the file (recommended).